Nagendra1997/mesibo-documentation/conferencing.md

 ### Connect to voice and video of members
 Once you get a list of participants, you can choose to connect to each of those streams.
 To connect to a participant's stream you need to use the `call` method.

-### Mesibo Streaming and Conferencing SDK
-We have released the streaming and conferencing Javascript SDK along with [a sample conferencing app](https://mesibo.com/livedemo) which is a fully functional, Zoom Like Video Conferencing app built using the same.
-You can also download the entire source code from [github](https://github.com/mesibo/conferencing).

 ## 2. Getting a list of Participants